Dynamita, www.dynamita.com, Sigale, France

 Windows 11 comes with the required .NET environment.
 On other operating systems, if you have it already installed on your computer, the downloaded installer will exit or inform you.
 Proceed to the next step.

-You have received a link to the Dynamizu installer (or in rare cases the install file on a USB key).
-This is one file and contains everything necessary to install Dynamizu once Windows is prepared.
+You have received a link to the DYNAMIZU installer (or in rare cases the install file on a USB key).
+This is one file and contains everything necessary to install DYNAMIZU once Windows is prepared.
 Download it through the link provided to your computer.
 From the USB key you can install directly if desired, it is not required to copy the file to the computer.

-Install Dynamizu by starting the install package and follow the instructions.
+Install DYNAMIZU by starting the install package and follow the instructions.
 Administrator rights may be required during installation.
 For workstations, we recommend choosing the “Install for myself only” option.

 Obtaining a license is a two-step process.

-The units can be connected with pipes by simply positioning their outflow connection (port) on top of an input port of another process unit (Figure 3), or by positioning the mouse on an output port of a process unit, pressing the left mouse button, then moving the mouse – and this way drag the pipe – to an input port of another process unit (Figure 4).
+The units can be connected with pipes by simply positioning their outflow connection (port) on top of an input port of another process unit (Figure 3), or by positioning the mouse on an output port of a process unit, pressing the left mouse button, then moving the mouse – and this way dragging the pipe – to an input port of another process unit (Figure 4).
 Existing pipes can be removed by right-clicking on them and selecting Disconnect pipe from the pop-up menu.

 | Process unit category | Process unit name | Attribute group | Custom value |

-| Metal | FeCl3 | Dosage specification at dosing point | Concentration of FeCl3 |
+| Dosage units / Metal | FeCl3 | Dosage specification at dosing point | Concentration of FeCl3 |

-| Settler | Settler | Effluent specification | Percent solid removal |
+| Separators / Settler | Settler | Effluent specification | Percent solid removal |

-| Sand filter | Sand filter | Effluent specification | Percent solid removal |
+| Separators / Sand filter | Sand filter | Effluent specification | Percent solid removal |

-| Storage tank | Post-chlorination tank | Reactions in storage tank | Reactive |
+| Reactors / Storage tank | Post-chlorination tank | Reactions in storage tank | Reactive |

-| Mixing | No mixer |
+| Mixing | No mixer | ||

 Note: the above settings can only be modified in Configuration mode, but you can return and perform them at any point during your work.
 Changing the process unit names will not result in recompilation of the project model.

 Proceeding to the Tools tab, various calculations can be added to the simulation, ranging from HRT calculation to different types of controllers.
 In this example, a proportional flow dependency will be added by clicking the Proportional flow dependence button in the top left panel.
+The desired process units (or ports of process units) can be added to the respective slots of the dependence equation simply by dragging them from the drawing board.
+In this example, we are going to set the settler's sludge flow to be proportional to the raw surface water flow rate, as shown in Figure 9.

 In this simple configuration, we only need to set a few values to build a realistic plant model.
 Use the custom values from Table 2 to set up the input parameters for this example.
-The process units not listed in the Table 2 could keep their default input values.
+The process units not listed in the Table 2 should keep their default input values.

 |---|---|---|---|---|

-| Storage tank Relay tank | Storage tank settings | Liquid volume per train | 1500 | m3 |
+| Relay tank | Storage tank settings | Liquid volume per train | 1500 | m3 |

-| Pre-chlorination | Dose specification | Chlorine concentration based dose | 1.0 | gCl2/m3 |
+| Pre-chlorination | Dose specification | Chlorine concentration based dose | 1.2 | gCl2/m3 |

-| FeCl3 | Dose specification | Solution weight per volume of feed at dosing point | 15 | g/m3 |
+| FeCl3 | Dose specification | Dose by weight of stock solution per incoming flow | 15 | g/m3 |

 | Post-chlorination | Dose specification | Chlorine concentration based dose | 0.2 | gCl2/m3 |

-| Post-chlorination tank | Storage tank settings | Liquid volume per train | 1500 | m3 |
+| Post-chlorination tank | Storage tank settings | Liquid volume per train | 500 | m3 |

-Enter these values by selecting the respective process unit on the drawing board and the parameter group in the Input parameters menu (bottom left panel) – the values can be edited in the bottom right panel (Figure 8).
+Enter these values by selecting the respective process unit on the drawing board and the parameter group in the Input parameters menu (bottom left panel) – the values can be edited in the bottom right panel (Figure 10).
 Each value that is different from the default will be highlighted with bold letter type.
 There is also a similar indication in the Input parameters menu for parameter groups that contain non-default values.

 The input setup of this water treatment plant model is now ready.
 Meanwhile the model has compiled as well (status bar message: “Ready for simulation”).